geneontology/noctua/CONTRIBUTING.md

 There are two ways to contribute to this effort.
-The first way is to use this project's [Issues Page](https://github.com/geneontology/noctua/issues), which we use as a forum to discuss both major and minor issues related to developing the Noctua codebase.
+The first way is to use this project's [Issues Page](https://github.com/geneontology/noctua/issues), which we use as a forum to discuss major (and soon minor) issues related to developing the Noctua codebase.
 Examples of the type of issues that can be submitted are: